Meet Our Faculty

 Dr. Bertrand Jones received her Ph.D. in research and evaluation methods from Florida State University.
 Read Dr. Bertrand Jones's full bio here.

 Director, Hardee Center for Leadership and Ethics in Education

-Dr. Mary B. Coburn was appointed FSU's vice president for student affairs in 2003.
-She leads more than 1,000 student affairs employees who serve more than 40,000 students.
+Dr. Mary B. Coburn was appointed FSU's vice president for student affairs in 2003 and retired in 2017.
+In this position she lead more than 1,000 student affairs employees who serve more than 40,000 students.
 Dr. Coburn, an FSU alumna, previously served as vice president for student affairs at Tallahassee Community College from 1995 until 2003.
 Prior to that role, she served as a counselor at Bainbridge Junior College, then returned to her alma mater as the director of student development programs and, later, the assistant dean of students and director of the orientation center.

 A three time alumna, Dr. Coburn earned her bachelor’s degree in sociology, her master’s in counseling and human systems, and her doctorate in higher education, all from FSU.
 Read Dr. Coburn's full bio here.